Persdre/persdre.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now a Computer Science Ph.D. candidate at [National University of Singapore](https://nus.edu.sg/), supervised by Prof. [Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
-I got my bachelor degree from [National University of Singapore](https://nus.edu.sg/).
-Before that, I was an undergraduate from [Zhiyuan College](https://en.zhiyuan.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
+I am now a Computer Science Ph.D. candidate at National University of Singapore, supervised by Prof. [Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
+I got my bachelor degree from National University of Singapore.
+Before that, I was an undergraduate from Zhiyuan College, Shanghai Jiao Tong University.

 At present, my research interest lies in  **LLM Agents and Cryptocurrency**.
 If you have any questions or research topics you'd like to discuss, please feel free to contact me at persdre@gmail.com.

 # 🔥 News
+- *2024.06*: &nbsp;Qian was invited to serve as a reviewer for ICLR 2025.
 - *2024.06*: &nbsp;Qian was invited to serve as a reviewer for NeurIPS 2024.
 - *2024.05*: &nbsp;Qian passed her Ph.D.
 Qualifying Examination.
 - *2024.03*: &nbsp;LegalExpert winned The [Venture Initiation Program@SoC](https://www.comp.nus.edu.sg/entrepreneurship/awards/iepsoc/) in NUS with SGD10K!
 LegalExpert offers immediate, professional legal explanations and document assistance powered by LLM technology.
 [Slides](https://docs.google.com/presentation/d/1VvXjADW5UZHEzk2tE8Y0o1gxQUuDNCb6/edit?usp=sharing&ouid=105468601115621673213&rtpof=true&sd=true)